Chrystel972/Console-Finances/README.md

 I was given code to write with zero explanation for their use and how the information would be pulled from it
 * I'm really struggling with this assignment and can't wrap my head around how to code to retrieve the information requested.
 * All code after Net Amount of Profit/Loss was provided by Tutor
+* I'll continue to play around with the code until I understand it